 Alex Trebek, Jeopardy question time?
 Who is the best Ottawa basketball player to ever play NCAA college basketball?

 The correct answer, would have to be Marial Shayok.
-After all, the former St. Patrick’s high school star still stands as the city’s lone NBA Draft selection.
+After all, the former St. Patrick’s high school star still stands as the city’s second NBA Draft selection and the only one to play in the NBA.
 However, if you answered Noah Kirkwood, that answer might not be too far off, specially considering the junior season that Kirkwood put up.

 A unanimous All-Ivy League first-team selection, the former local Ashbury Colts star posted career-high’s across all major statistical categories.
 Kirkwood dominated all year long and finished the season as the third-leading Canadian NCAA scorer and the top steals’ leader.
 The crafty Ottawa guard was consistent all season on his way to 17.7 points, 5.7 rebounds, 3.0 assists and 1.8 steals per contest.

 The six-foot-seven Sociology major scored in double-figures in all but one of the Crimson’s 26 games, set a career-high 31 points on 13-of-19 shooting against Cornell and had eight games of 20-plus points.

 A big body guard that loves to get to the cup and score in the paint, Kirkwood can finish with both hands and shoots a healthy 47.7% percent from the floor.